guardian/notifications-tooling/docs/ADRs/frontend-async-state.md

   fire twice.
 - `details` are available on `ApiError` if per-field rendering is ever wanted, so that remains an additive change.

+## Still open

+How the send is expressed remains reviewable once it is wired to the real API rather than a stub.
+Marked Accepted rather than Proposed because the reads, the shared `queryClient` and its retry policy are shipped and tested; the ADR describes live behaviour.